Tin Machine (album): Development

-During a launch party for a Glass Spider Tour video in Los Angeles, Bowie ran into bassist Tony Fox Sales, whom he hadn't worked with since the recording of Iggy Pop's Lust for Life in 1977.
-The two reconnected, leading Tony to invite his brother, drummer Hunt Sales, to a jam session with himself and Bowie.
+During a launch party for a Glass Spider Tour video in Los Angeles, Bowie ran into the bassist Tony Fox Sales, whom he hadn't worked with since the recording of Iggy Pop's Lust for Life in 1977.
+The two reconnected, leading Tony to invite his brother, the drummer Hunt Sales, to a jam session with himself and Bowie.
 According to Gabrels, the Sales brothers were chosen as the rhythm section so they didn't have "checkbook musicians", specifically wanting former members of a band.
 Bowie insisted the four form a band, with each member providing equal input.
-Meanwhile, the positive reaction of the "Look Back in Anger" remix led Bowie to hire producer Tim Palmer—at the recommendation of the Cult's Billy Duffy—for his next project.
+Meanwhile, the positive reaction of the "Look Back in Anger" remix led Bowie to hire the producer Tim Palmer—at the recommendation of the Cult's Billy Duffy—for his next project.
 Palmer recalled that he was a big fan of Bowie, particularly "the classic albums, but not so much of the later material".
 He also enjoyed Bowie's working methods, including the encouragement of ideas from all parties involved.
 Nevertheless, Palmer told Buckley that when he signed on for the project, he assumed it would be "a David Bowie record, not a Tin Machine record".
 Spitz similarly states that Gabrels and the Sales brothers assumed they would be assisting Bowie in creating a follow-up for Never Let Me Down rather than forming a band.

 Recording and production

-Recording for the new project began at Mountain Studios in Montreux, Switzerland in August 1988.
+Recording for the new project began at Mountain Studios in Montreux, Switzerland, in August 1988.
 Bowie and Gabrels spent a week there, writing songs such as "Baby Can Dance", "Pretty Thing" and "Shopping for Girls", before the Sales brothers arrived.
 Palmer recalled that once they arrived, "all hell broke loose".
-The brothers had abrasive personalities and, according to biographer Chris O'Leary, "made it clear they wouldn't be sidemen".
+The brothers had abrasive personalities and, according to the biographer Chris O'Leary, "made it clear they wouldn't be sidemen".
 Gabrels recalled that the first week of their arrival was the equivalent of "freshman hazing": "all they wanted to do was push me because David was placing a certain amount of trust in me, and I had never done a record that had been released internationally.
 [Their] attitude was like, 'Well, we all know who we are.
 Who's this guy?'"
 Gabrels and Palmer expressed doubts about the project initially.
 Palmer at first intended to make "the greatest-sounding Bowie album ever" and was disappointed at the different direction taken.
-Meanwhile, Gabrels despised being in a band, calling them "nightmares", further believing bands didn't work as democratic units.
+Gabrels despised being in a band, calling them "nightmares", further believing bands didn't work as democratic units.
 Gabrels got fed up with the Sales' attitudes after the first week, choosing to do things his way without their input.
 Bowie similarly recalled a "strange period of feeling each other out" during the first week.